hkasera/minify/README.md

-minify
+Introduction
 ======

-A python script to minify jss and css files
+A python script to minify jss and css files on the fly using yui compressor

+# How to execute
+`python minify.py`